Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Stacks of DT Type

 \subsection{Local structure of Artin stacks}

-The following theorem is an \'{e}tale slice theorem for stacks.
-It states that Artin stacks are \'{e}tale locally quotient stacks. \begin{thm} \emph{\cite[Theorem~1.2]{Alper}} Let $\mM$ be a quasi-separated Artin stack, locally of finite type over $\bC$ with affine geometric stabilizers.
+The following theorem is an \'{e}tale slice theorem for stacks, which generalizes Luna's \'{e}tale slice theorem \cite{Drezet}.
+It states that Artin stacks are \'{e}tale locally quotient stacks. \begin{theorem} \emph{\cite[Theorem~1.2]{Alper}} Let $\mM$ be a quasi-separated Artin stack, locally of finite type over $\bC$ with affine stabilizers.
 Let $x \in \mM$ and $H \subseteq G_x$ a maximal reductive subgroup of the stabilizer of $x$.
 Then there exists an affine scheme $U$ with an action of $H$, a point $u \in U$ fixed by $H$, and a smooth morphism

 which maps $u \mapsto x$ and induces the inclusion $H \hookrightarrow G_x$ of stabilizers at $u$.
 Moreover, if $G_x$ is reductive, the morphism is \'{e}tale.
-If $\mM$ has affine diagonal, then $\Phi$ can be taken to be affine. \end{thm}
+If $\mM$ has affine diagonal, then $\Phi_x$ can be taken to be affine. \end{theorem}